-Potential foster carers complete an application form, giving detailed information about themselves and their family and consent to complete necessary checks and enquiries to ascertain their suitability to foster.
-These includes
+Potential foster carers complete an online application form, giving detailed information about themselves and their family and consent to complete necessary checks and enquiries to ascertain their suitability to foster.
+These include:-

-- Verification of identity and personal history - Disclosure and Barring Service checks on all adult members of the household - Enquiries to Children's Social Care Authorities and their Child Protection Registers - Applicants are required to have medical examinations completed by their GP to ensure that there are no underlying issues that may affect their ability to foster.
-Reports are made available to our Agency Medical Advisor for his/her comments. - Enquiries to other agencies as required. - Applicants are also asked to identify at least three personal referees who will provide written references and be interviewed as part of the assessment process.
+- Verification of identity and personal history - Disclosure and Barring Service checks on all adult members of the household - Enquiries to Children's Social Care Authorities and their Child Protection Registers

+• Medical examinations completed by their GP to ensure that there are no underlying issues that may affect their ability to foster.
+Reports are made available to our Agency Medical Advisor for his/her comments.

+- Enquiries to other agencies as required.

+• Three personal referees who will provide written references and be interviewed as part of the assessment process.
 References from external agencies and personal references, which are provided in confidence, cannot be accessed without the consent of both the subject and relevant referee(s).